tea faq border 1 tea faq border 2

-Black tea is what most people think of as tea.
-It makes up 80% of the worlds total consumption.
-It is also Chinas largest tea export.
-It is also the most processed of all the teas thus it is fully fermented.
-This causes it to have the most caffeine and least amount of antioxidants and vital nutrients.
+Loose black tea or teabags are what most people think about when they think of tea.
+It makes up 80% of the worlds total consumption and is also Chinas largest tea export.
+It is also one of the most processed and thus it is fully fermented.
+This causes it to have the least amount of antioxidants and vital nutrients.

-This is the only kind of tea that should be taken with milk and/ or sugar.
+This is the only kind of tea that should be taken with milk and/or sugar and of course it can be taken black as well.
 It is commonly blended with other varieties to produce unique one of a kind flavors.
 It can also have dried fruits or flavorings added to give it that extra something that none of the other teas have.
+Teabags are very common and make a nice brew but loose black is usually a higher quality.
+These days you will find some stores selling very poor quality loose black tea and in those situations you can actually get a better cup from one of the big name brands of boxed teas.

 Appearance

-The dry forms are dark brown to black and when brewed it produces a very dark brown color.
-If it has dried fruits it may produce a lighter color when brewed.
+Once the leaves are dried and processed they become dark brown to black and when brewed it produces a very dark brown color.
+If it has dried fruits or flowers it may produce a lighter color when brewed.

 Water: Rolling Boil